pondrejk/dizzer/questions.md

 agent    continuous or discrete (can reappear)                 | continuous or discrette   | dynamic event    discrete                                              | discrete                  | static

-In the above image and a table we assume that the attribute collection is happpening continuously for stations and agents, this doesn't have to mean that the atrributes are collected at any given point of time.
+In the above image and a table we assume that the attribute collection is happening continuously for stations and agents, this doesn't have to mean that the attributes are collected at any given point of time.
 The temporal scale has also its granularity and the recording of events either has a regular time interval or is event based.
 Depending on the type of phenomenon being recorded the station can record 'no data' for the attribute, or even record just in the case of an event.
 It then depends on the goal of the analysis how such data are conceptualized.
 For example a traffic camera is a stationary object but it's data collection is episodic -- a photo is taken just when a speeding vehicle drives by).
 The model with three types we introduced strictly differentiates between existence of the object and the act of recording data by the object, which is useful in most cases.

 From this classification, events seem to be least data-rich, but the analytic potential here stems from their acummulated high number.
 Clusters of goreferenced point events are at the core of spatial analysis based on data from mobile devices. (https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html).